Rocket blasts off with NASA satellite to track climate change

 By Irene Klotz

-CAPE CANAVERAL, Fla An unmanned Delta 2 rocket lifted off from California on Saturday carrying a NASA satellite to measure how much water is in Earth’s soil, information that will help weather forecasting and tracking of global climate change.
+CAPE CANAVERAL, Fla, Jan 31 An unmanned Delta 2 rocket lifted off from California on Saturday carrying a NASA satellite to measure how much water is in Earth's soil, information that will help weather forecasting and tracking of global climate change.

 The tiny amount of soil moisture links the planet's overall environmental systems - its water, energy and carbon cycles - as well as determines whether particular regions are afflicted with drought or flooding.